Ars-Ignis/ap-manual-to-poptracker/README.md

 As previously mentioned, this tool only produces placeholder images and arbitrary location coordinates.
 Additionally, it only works with the raw json data in the APWorld; if your Manual APWorld makes extensive use of hooks, especially to define logic, items, or locations, this tool won't be able to detect that.
 It also struggles with slashes in location names, due to how PopTracker identifies sections.
-I haven't yet come up with a satisfactory solution to this problem, but I am working on it.
+Finally, it is unable to resolve the built-in logic functions OptOne and OptAll, due to not having any information about how many copies of each item were actually generated for a given world.